What is Ember?

 Ember is a Faith Leadership Programme that has been offered in the Dublin Diocese, commencing as a pilot programme during the 2012/13 academic year when a working group of professionals engaged with young people and faith came together, under the coordination of the Diocesan Adviser, to contribute to the Programme’s content, vision and purpose.
 The Programme was then launched to students at Senior Level in five Secondary Schools, teams were selected and these five teams came together for formal Faith Leadership Training in Ovoca Manor in May 2013.

-19 teams have taking part in the Ember Residential Training and are now serving as Ember leaders in their respective schools for 2016/17; supported by Anna Maloney, the Post-Primary Diocesan Adviser.
+22 teams have taken part in the Ember Residential Training and are now serving as Ember leaders in their respective schools for 2023/24; supported by Sr. Bernadette Carron and Sr Concept Foley,, the Post-Primary Diocesan Advisors.

-The students were blessed during a Commissioning Ceremony by Bishop Eamonn Walsh in Ovoca Manor on Friday May 6, to officially conclude their training.
-We wish them - and the teams who were also commissioned on Sept 2 and Sept 14, 2016 - every blessing as they serve in their role as faith leaders within their schools until May 2017.
+The students were blessed during a Commissioning Ceremony by Mgr Dan O’Connor in Ovoca Manor on Thursday 7th September 2023, to officially conclude their training.
+We wish them – and the teams who were also commissioned on Sept 21st and October 5th, 2023 – every blessing as they serve in their role as faith leaders within their schools until May 2024.